Linaro/lava/doc/v2/developing-tests.rst

 Using device tags
 =================

-A :term:`device tag` marks a specified device as having specific hardware capabilities which other devices of the same :term:`device type` do not.
-To test these capabilities, a Test Job can specify a list of tags which the device **must** support.
+A :term:`device tag` marks a specified device as having specific hardware capabilities which other devices of the same :term:`device type` may not.
+To test these capabilities, a test job can specify a list of tags which the device **must** support.
 If no devices exist which match all of the required tags, the job submission will fail.
-If devices support a wider range of tags than required in the Test Job (or the Test Job requires no tags), any of those devices can be used for the Test Job.
+If devices support a wider range of tags than required in the test job (or the test job requires no tags), any of those devices can be used for the test job.

 .. note:: Test jobs which use :term:`device tag` support can **only** be submitted to instances which have those tags defined **and** assigned to the requested boards.
-Check the device information on the instance to get the correct tag information.
+In your LAVA instance, check the device information to see what tags are used.

-For singlenode jobs, tags are a top level list of strings in the job definition, the same level as ``job_name``, ``timeouts``, ``metadata`` and ``device_type``:
+When writing a normal single-node test job, the desired tags should be listed as a top level list of strings in the job definition, i.e. at the same level as ``job_name``, ``timeouts``, ``metadata`` and ``device_type``:

 .. code-block:: yaml